 Issues of a more complex nature may take longer than the specified time limits to investigate.

-If this is the case, the Building Consent Authority will contact the customer with the reason and when they can expect to receive a full response.
+If this is the case, the Building Consent Authority will contact the customer with a further letter and email with the reason and when they can expect to receive a full response.

 The Building Consent Authority is committed to ensuring that complaints are dealt with fairly and impartially.